Three preparators carefully install a panel painting by Tommaso del Mazza.

 I recently accompanied Anne during a reinstallation of two works of art in the East Pavilion at the Getty Center (Gallery E204): Bathsheba After the Bath and The Satyr and the Peasant Family, both by the famous Dutch artist Jan Steen.

 The paintings had just returned to the Getty Museum after an exhibition abroad.
-A whole team from the Preparations Department installed them, which surprised me because most museums I have worked in do not have a dedicated, full-time team for that task—they were either smaller or short-staffed.
+A whole team from the Preparations Department installed them, which surprised me because most museums I have worked in do not have a dedicated, full-time team for that task—they were either smaller and/or short staffed.

 Four people in a museum gallery look at small, darkly colored paintings by Dutch artists arrayed on a wall